 Electrical Engineering : What is Dirty Power?

-Posted by Mike Ruff on in Engineering, Fundamentals
+Posted in Engineering, Fundamentals

 “Dirty power” is an abnormality in the power quality that is being delivered to a system.
 These abnormalities can include low power factor, voltage variations, frequency variations, and surges.
 All electrical systems are based on a supply of power at a certain voltage and frequency.
 Equipment and electronic devices are chosen based on this expected supply of power.